jaeksoft/opensearchserver/src/doc/en/documentation/clients/php_client/pagination.md

 The OssPaging class makes pagination easy.

-In this example we will reuse the sample code from [our page explaining a basic query.](Run-a-query-with-different-parameters).
+In this example we will reuse the sample code from [our page explaining a basic query.](Run-a-query-with-different-parameters)

 We are now going to improve this code by adding:
 * a way to get the current results page from the URL;